 When a manuscript documents any experiment(s) involving human subjects or animals, the authors must indicate an ethical statement both in the methods section and the footnote.
 See the "Ethics Approval and Consent to Participate" section for details.

-Articles should follow but not limited to the following guidelines:
+Articles should adhere to but not limited to the guidelines

 2.2 Review

-Word limit: 3000 words min (including an abstract but excluding references, tables, and figures).
+Word limit: At least 3000 words min (including an abstract but excluding references, tables, and figures).

 Abstract: 200–350 words max.